GLOBAL MARKETS-Asian stock markets fall, dollar near 2-yr low vs euro

 Those expectations were tempered, however, by continued worries over tighter cash markets in China, leading to a lopsided and selective rally in Asian markets.

-The Nikkei share average's 2 percent drop was also set to pressure European markets on Friday, financial bookmakers predicted.

-Financial spreadbetters were forecasting falls in Germany and France as the region's equity indexes pause for breath after hitting fresh highs this week.
-They expected Britain's FTSE 100 to open almost unchanged but Germany's DAX was seen opening down by as much as 0.3 percent while France's CAC 40 was seen falling 0.4 percent.

-In Asia, the Indonesian rupiah rallied nearly 2 percent against the weak dollar, but the Aussie was on the back foot.
-Aussie shares rose 0.3 percent, ending near the 5-year high of 5,402.4 hit earlier in the week.
+The Indonesian rupiah rallied more than 1.5 percent against the weak dollar, but the Aussie was on the backfoot.

 "A combination of foreign outflows and shadows of China liquidity concerns are dragging on the market," said Lee Kyung-soo, an analyst at Shinyoung Securities.